You need three things to design content. Those three things are people, standards, and patterns. Maybe you’re not convinced.

 These are real humans with lives outside our software.
 Build a product that treats them with respect.

-Not necessarily.
 Go ahead and build things from scratch every single time.
 You might be good at it.
 But it’s a pain in the neck.
 And every time you approach a design problem without considering what’s happened before, you risk introducing inconsistencies and making mistakes.
 I suggest you always look for patterns.